-To be consistent with the other Tables, it would be better to express the SED ${\text{inh}}$ in $\mu\text{g/kg/day}.$
+To be consistent with the other Tables, it would be better to express the SED{inh} in $\mu g/kg/day$.

 The value of 0.886 for the airborne fraction is based on an experiment (Steiling et al., 2014) that derives a worst case of 11.4% product available for dermal exposure.
 This is therefore not a worst case for inhalation exposure, and in the absence of other data, 100% of the applied amount should be assumed to be available for inhalation.
-With this consideration, the resulting exposure is 6.89 instead of 1.13 μ g/kg/d.
+In addition, the amount of application taken by the Applicant was derived by Hall et al. (2007) for product under arms use.
+For its calculations, the SCCS has used instead the P95 value for underarms and torso use (7839/day, fig 4 from Hall et al., 2007).
+With this consideration, the resulting exposure is 8.25 (5.12 eq SA) instead of 1.13 μ g/kg/d.